6/8/2023

 Paul Raymond

-my calculations are Q3 to Q4 of Aletia, which is calendar Q4 to calendar Q1.
-So the the reset occurs on Jan the 1st.
-So we're easily talking a couple percentage points on gross margin.
-So anywhere, one and a half to two and a half percent, depending on mix of revenues and geographies, but it's in that ballpark.
-So then it eases off.
-We have new employees being hired all the time.
-So those are not affected.
-So it's a partial impact as you go into the year, it depends on the salary of the employees, higher paid employees hit the ceiling before and vice versa.
-So the there's probably not much relief occurring from Q4 to Q1.
+Well, my calculations are Q3 to Q4 of Aletheia, which is calendar Q4 to calendar Q1. the reset occurs on jan the first so we're easily talking a couple percentage points on gross margin so you know anywhere you know one and a half to two and a half percent depending on a mix of revenues and geographies but it's it's in that ballpark yeah so then it eases off we have new employees being hired all the time, so those are not affected.
+So it's a partial impact.
+As you go into the year, it depends on the salary of the employees, higher paid employees hit the ceiling before and vice versa.
+So there's probably not much relief occurring from Q4 to Q1.
+A little bit, not much.
 It's mainly then into Q2 and Q3.
+Thank you.

 speaker

-Thank you.
-Next question comes from Deepak Koshil at BMO Capital Markets.
+Next question comes from Deepak Khoshal at BMO Capital Markets.
 Please go ahead.

 speaker

 Oh, hi.
 Good morning, guys.
 Thanks for taking my questions.
-Just Paul, you know, you mentioned these things about your strategic targets.
-I think you in the past, you mentioned $600 million target for fiscal 24.
-Can you give us a sense of how much you're expecting that to come from again, M&A and maybe just a bit of an update on the M&A environment?
-Have you seen it?
+Just, Paul, you know, you mentioned you feel comfortable about your strategic targets.
+I think you, in the past, you mentioned a $600 million target for fiscal 24.
+Can you give us a sense of how much you're expecting that to come from organic M&A and maybe just a bit of an update on the M&A environment as you see it?

 speaker